 You are never stuck with a bad credit score.
 Work on your financial habits and you can improve your credit scores over time.

-Paying your bills on time, even if you manage to pay just the minimum amount due, accounts for 35% of your FICO® Score.
+Paying your bills on time, even if you pay just the minimum amount due, accounts for 35% of your FICO® Score.
 Set up automated bill pay to avoid late payments.

 You might also want to consider a credit-builder loan to help improve your credit.

 Is Working with a Credit Repair Company a Good Way to Fix a Low Credit Score?

 Working with a credit repair company may not be worth the cost.
 Credit repair companies typically charge you a fee to "help" you with steps you can do on your own for free.
-Nor will working with a credit repair company help you raise a low credit score more quickly.
+Working with a credit repair company will also not help you raise a low credit score more quickly.

 If you want to raise low credit scores, make it a priority to pay your bills on time and pay down your balances.
 Checking your credit reports for mistakes or evidence of identity theft is also important, as they can cause your credit score to be lower than it should be.
 You can check your credit reports for free once a year.